Homomorphisms between braid groups: Cablings

 \section{Cablings}

-As in the introduction, a map $\rho : \B_n \to \B_{2n}$ is a \emph{cabling map} if there is a multicurve $M$ in $\D_{2n}$ that has $n$ components and so that the action of $\rho(B_n)$ on the set of components of $M$ is standard.
+As in Section~\ref{sec:overview}, a map $\rho : \B_n \to \B_{2n}$ is a \emph{2-fold cabling map} if there is a multicurve $M$ in $\D_{2n}$ that has $n$ components and so that the action of $\rho(B_n)$ on the set of components of $M$ is (conjugate to) the standard action through $B_n\to S_n$ the symmetric group.
 We refer to $M$ as the \emph{cabling multicurve} for $\rho$.
 We note that each component of $M$ surrounds exactly two marked points in $\D_{2n}$.
 The goal of this section is to prove the following proposition.

-\begin{proposition} Let $n \geq 2$ and let $\rho : \B_n \to \B_{2n}$ be a cabling map with cabling multicurve $M$.
+\begin{proposition} Let $n \geq 2$ and let $\rho : \B_n \to \B_{2n}$ be a 2-fold cabling map.
 Then $\rho$ is equivalent to one of the standard $k$-twist cabling maps. \end{proposition}